tBaxter/questions-for-employers/README.md

 - If there is an on-call rotation, what is the training program like?** On-call rotations can be intimidating for new developers, so there should be training programs or procedures they can speak to during the interview process.

 **How many hours do people work in an average week?
 What time do people normally leave work?
 What time do they normally start?
 Do people work on the weekend?**
-Seriously, if the job can't be done in 40 hours, more or less, something is probably wrong.
+Seriously, unless there are unusual extenuating circumstances, the work should take 40 hours, more or less.
+If not, something is probably wrong.

 **Do people check in when they're on vacation?**
 They shouldn't, and they shouldn't be expected to.
 Take the vacation.